svera/coreander/README.md

 Run `coreander -h` or `coreander --help` to see help.

-In case both a flag and its equivalent environment variable are passed, flag takes precendence.
+In case both a flag and its equivalent environment variable are passed, flag takes precedence.

 |Flag|Environment variable|Description|
 |----|--------------------|-----------|